Titaye/kaldi-hugo-cms-template/site/content/scrum.md

       # Adopt a clear naming convention for your sprint boards.
       ## (❤️mojis)
     image: /img/sprint-name
-  - contentmd: |-
-      # See sprint status in the blink of an eye.
+  - contentmd: '# See sprint status in the blink of an eye.'
     image: /img/visualize
-  - contentmd: |-
-      # Track your sprint's burndown in Real Time.
+  - contentmd: '# Track your sprint''s burndown in Real Time.'
     image: /img/burndown
-  - contentmd: |-
-      # Create your Release Notes in one click.
+  - contentmd: '# Create your Release Notes in one click.'
     image: /img/releasenotes
-  - contentmd: |-
-      # Manage versioning for your completed sprints.
+  - contentmd: '# Manage versioning for your completed sprints.'
     image: /img/version
-more: |-
+more: ''
-moredescription:
+moredescription: null
 buttonLinkTop:
   label: See on Trello
-  url:
+  url: null
 buttonLinkBottom:
   label: See on Trello
-  url:
+  url: null
 showCTA: true
 subtitle: Scrum
 ---